ruck333/Writeups/THM/Bounty-Hacker.md

 ## Task 3:

-We have to enter to the ftp with the anonymous user: ftp IP and then put Anonymous, Do a dir and you see that There is 2 files, task.txt and locks.txt, once we done this we should download the files with get (file) and in our machine we read it and we see that in task.txtx the guy that write that message wrote up his name, lin
+We have to enter to the ftp with the anonymous user: ftp IP and use the default user "Anonymous", Do a dir and you can see that
+There is 2 files, task.txt and locks.txt.
+Once we done this, download the files doing: get FILE and in our machine we can read it and we see that in task.txt the guy that write that message wrote up his name, lin

 <img src="Images/Bug.png" alt="FTP" width="450" lenght="180"/>

 ## Task 4:

 ssh

 ## Task 5: